acpidkilla/SimpleStorage.sol/README.md

 # SimpleStorage.sol
-A simple Solidity smart contract for storing and retrieving a value
+A simple Solidity smart contract for storing and retrieving a value.

 Overview
 This repository contains a simple Solidity smart contract that demonstrates basic concepts of smart contract development.
 The contract includes functions for setting and getting a stored value.